Kgkkjjj/WebBrowser/README.md

 link to `downloads.html`, `news.html`, `devtools.html` and `extensions.html`.
 Each tile logs a short message when clicked so you can confirm the JavaScript is working.
 Queries entered in the search box open `search.html`.
-Both the home page and search page rely on a small backend server that proxies requests to the DuckDuckGo API.
-OpenB automatically creates a Python virtual environment under `~/.local/share/openb/venv`, installs the `requests` dependency, and starts `server.py` on `http://localhost:8080/` when the browser launches.
+All pages are served by a small Python backend built with Flask and FastAPI.
+It also proxies search requests to the DuckDuckGo API.
+OpenB automatically creates a virtual environment under `~/.local/share/openb/venv`, installs `requests`, `flask`, `fastapi` and `uvicorn`, and starts `server.py` on `http://localhost:8080/` when the browser launches.
 Set `OPENB_PORT` to override this.
-If the port is already in use the server prints an error and the browser reuses the existing instance.
-The server serves the pages from the `data` directory and exposes a `/search` endpoint used by the JavaScript code.
-It also provides `/status` and `/log` for health checks and reviewing the backend log.
-The tab count can be updated through `/update_tabs`.
-All requests and errors are written to `~/.cache/openb/server.log`.
+If the port is already in use the browser connects to the existing instance.
+The server exposes `/search`, `/status`, `/update_tabs` and `/log` endpoints and writes all activity to `~/.cache/openb/server.log`.
 If the backend is unavailable or returns an error, the search page automatically redirects to `https://duckduckgo.com` so queries always succeed.
 When installed via the net installer the entire `data` folder and `server.py`